Enterprise-CMCS/macpro-mdct-seds/README.md

 ## GitHub Actions Secret Management:
 - Secrets are added to GitHub secrets by GitHub Admins
-- Upon editing and adding new secrets Admins should also update the encypted `/github/secret-list` SSM parameter in the SEDS AWS Production Account.
+- Development secrets are maintained in a 1Password vault

 ## License